 - 4 bars dark chocolate bars gluten-free, dairy-free

-- 1 tbsp coconut oil for melting chocolate use ghee if you cannot have coconut
+- 1 tablespoon coconut oil for melting chocolate use ghee if you cannot have coconut

 - Ahead of time – pit and soak the pitted dates in warm/hot water for 1 hour at room temp)